Sunday, 16 February 2025

 Looking ahead

-The recent approval by Tesla shareholders underscores their confidence in Musk’s and vision for the company.
+The recent approval by Tesla shareholders underscores their confidence in Musk’s leadership and vision for the company.
 Despite the legal hurdles, the strong support from stockholders may play a crucial role in the upcoming appeals process.
 Tesla’s journey forward continues to be closely watched by investors and industry experts.

 Hot this week